anchalsingh298358/Dronemaps-Task-Image-exif-Analysis/task_1_image_analysis/Readme.md

 - **EXIF Analysis**: Extracts and analyzes the EXIF metadata of the uploaded images.
 - **Detection Criteria**: Flags images if their height is greater than 60 meters or their speed is higher than 5 meters per second.
 - **Dashboard Display**: Displays the analysis results in a dashboard format, including the image, its metadata, and the detection status.
-- **Report Generation**: Allows users to download the analysis report in PDF or CSV format.
+- **Report Generation**: Allows users to download the analysis report in CSV format.

 ## Methodology